kyren/piccolo/README.md

   5.3
 * A basic Lua bytecode compiler
-* Lua source code is compiled to a VM bytecode similar to PUC-Rio Lua's, and there are a complete set of VM instructions implemented (minus bitwise mathematical operators).
+* Lua source code is compiled to a VM bytecode similar to PUC-Rio Lua's, and there are a complete set of VM instructions implemented
-* Most of the core Lua language works (currently only missing bitwise mathematical operators).
-Some tricky Lua features that currently work:
+* Almost all of the core Lua language works.
+Some tricky Lua features that are included in this:
   * Real closures with proper upvalue handling
   * Tail calls
   * Variable arguments and returns
   * Coroutines, including yielding through Rust callbacks (like through `pcall`)
   * gotos with label handling that matches Lua 5.3
   * proper _ENV handling
-* A few tiny bits of the stdlib (`print`, `error`, `pcall`, and the hard bits from `coroutine`)
+* A few tiny bits of the stdlib (`print`, `error`, `pcall`, a lot of of `math`, and the hard bits from `coroutine`)
 * Basic support for Rust callbacks (missing some fast-path APIs that I think will be necessary).
 * A simple REPL (try it with `cargo run luster`!)